dleemiller/doc-obj-detect/README.md

 # Document Layout Analysis with D-FINE

 Modern document understanding needs both page-level accuracy and production-ready throughput.
-This project trains a ConvNeXt-DINOv3 backbone paired with the D-FINE detector, then fine-tunes on DocLayNet and distills into lighter RT-DETR variants.
+This project trains a ConvNeXt-DINOv3 backbone paired with the D-FINE detector, then fine-tunes on DocLayNet and distills into lighter D-FINE variants (ConvNeXt Base/Small/Tiny).
 All tooling is driven through `uv` so dependencies stay reproducible and CUDA wheels are easy to swap.

 ## Highlights
 - **Architecture:** ConvNeXt Large DINOv3 backbone feeding D-FINE (multi-scale encoder, hybrid matching) with 300 object queries.